Hurry, selected offers ending soon Book now.

 The best lighting for a U-shaped layout

 When it comes to getting the U-shape kitchen right, lighting makes a huge difference.
 This is because the U-shape generally occupies more wall space.
-While this is great for providing additional storage and helping you keep your kitchen clutter-free, it can also make small spaces feel even smaller.
+While this is great for providing additional storage and keeping your kitchen clutter-free, it can also make small spaces feel even smaller.

 The right lighting, in the right places, can completely transform and elevate your U-shaped kitchen, making it appear light and airy while also giving you visibility so you can conduct everyday tasks with ease.

 If your kitchen doesn’t get a lot of natural light (for instance, if you have a north-facing kitchen), you can use lighting fixtures to bring more light into the home.
-Daylight bulbs are designed to imitate natural light, creating a subtle and gentle warmth to offset the cold, blueish light that north-facing rooms normally get.
+Daylight bulbs are designed to mimic natural light, creating a subtle, gentle warmth to offset the cold, bluish light that north-facing rooms typically receive.

-You may even want to consider smart light bulbs, which allow you to adjust the light temperature accordingly, providing you with an easy way to tailor the warmth/coolness level based on location, mood or season.
+You may even want to consider smart light bulbs, which allow you to adjust the light temperature accordingly, providing you with an easy way to tailor the warmth/coolness level to location, mood, or season.

 Pendant lighting is a fantastic option, as this gives you a central lighting source that can illuminate all sides of your cabinetry.
 Glass pendant lights work particularly well, as they deliver design impact without sacrificing the open feel of the kitchen.